Andrés de Santa Cruz: War of Independence

 At the time of the landing of the rebel army of José de San Martín on the Peruvian coast, Santa Cruz was commander of militia forces in the region of Huarochirí.
 In that position, he fought against the independentist in the Battle of Pasco (6 December 1820), but the royalists were defeated and Santa Cruz captured.
 Taken to San Martin's headquarters at Huaura, he decided to switch sides and joined the Patriot Army (8 January 1821).
 Santa Cruz ascended rapidly, reaching the rank of Colonel later that year and that of Brigade General in 1822 for leading Peruvian troops at the Battle of Pichincha (24 May 1822).

 He revolted against the Peruvian Congress on 26 February 1823, and forced it to elect José de la Riva Agüero as President.
 As commander of a Peruvian Army expedition, Santa Cruz occupied the port of Arica and defeated a royalist army at the Battle of Zepita (27 August 1823).
 Failing to exploit his victory, he retreated hastily.

 When Simón Bolívar assumed the presidency of Peru (17 February 1824), Santa Cruz joined his army and was named Chief of Staff of the Peruvian Division.
 In that condition, he participated of the Battle of Junín (6 August 1824).
 Afterwards, he was named Prefect of Ayacucho, and then Chief of Staff of the Patriot Army during the campaign for the liberation of Bolivia.
 As a reward for his actions, Santa Cruz received the titles of Marshal and Prefect of Chuquisaca in April 1825.
+In the first months of 1826, he was Prefect of La Paz.
+He left that position in September of that same year to General Gregorio Fernández.

 Named President of the Government Council in Lima, he was in charge of the Peruvian Executive after Bolívar returned to Gran Colombia on 4 September 1826, until the collapse of the Bolivarian regime in Peru on January 27, 1827.
 Santa Cruz temporarily assumed the post of President until 9 June 1827, when José La Mar was elected by Congress.